go-gost/docs/en/docs/tutorials/reverse-proxy-advanced.md

 When the Relay service sets the `entryPoint` option, the tunnel mode will be enabled, and the entryPoint specifies the entry point of the traffic.
 At the same time, specify [Ingress](/en/concepts/ingress/) through the `ingress` option to define traffic routing rules.

+!!! note "Tunnel ID Allocation"
+    The tunnel ID should be allocated by the server in advance and recorded in the Ingress.
+If the client uses a tunnel ID that is not registered in the Ingress, traffic cannot be routed to the client.

 ### Client

 === "CLI"